 Welcome to 6 metres, the magic band.

-I’m now active on the 6 metre amateur band with my Alinco DX70 and a V2000 6 – 2 – 70cms tri-band aerial.
-Max power from the Alinco on 6 metres is 10 Watts, but that should be fine.
+I’m now active on the 6 metre amateur band with my new Icom IC-7300 and a V2000 6 – 2 – 70cms tri-band aerial.
 I’m hoping to have some CW contacts so I’ll be lurking between 50.00 and 50.10MHz when conditions are good.
 However, I’ll be monitoring 51.51kHz FM most of the time.

 I’ve listed the FM frequencies from the RSGB band plan below.